 But first...
 Alaska.
 Before all this started, Ally and I had paid for a weeklong cruise to the Inside Passage in Alaska.
 I won't go into too much detail about the trip because it could get quite lengthy.
 We did enjoy ourselves quite a bit though.
 We did a couple of excursions off the ship - one was a whale watching boat trip and the other was a glacier helicopter tour.
 Both we amazing, but the helicopter tour was by far the highlight of the week.
 We actually landed twice - once right on a glacier.
 Overall the whole trip we were just surrounded by the most picturesque scenery - more mountains than I would have ever guessed.
 Literally the whole trip was mountain after mountain.
-All of the pictures of our trip (and a lot more actually) can be found on Ally's Yahoo Pictures, so if you're curious to see them all knock yourselves out.
-Here are a few of my favorites :
+Here are a few of my favorite pics :

 I've recently started a new job at Manheim in their Network Operations Center (NOC).
 They are a rock solid company under Cox Enterprises.
 As my recruiter called Manheim, it's basically the largest company you've never heard of.
 They do wholesale auto auctions and have about 90 around the country.
 Pretty much every car that you trade in, lease expires, etc that a dealer won't resell itself (which is about 99% of the time) goes to the wholesale auctions of which Manheim runs a vast majority of them.
 Right now I'm working an odd shift of Wed/Sat/Sun 13.5 hours a day, but the work is enjoyable, I'm learning a lot of non-networking stuff I haven't done before and the people seem pretty solid.
 Overall : two thumbs up.